MaffooClock/ESP32RotaryEncoder/README.md

         // and the current value will be passed to it rotaryEncoder.onTurned( &knobCallback );

-        // The function specified here will be called every time the button is pushed rotaryEncoder.onPressed( &buttonCallback );
+        // The function specified here will be called every time the button is pushed and
+        // the duration (in milliseconds) that the button was down will be passed to it rotaryEncoder.onPressed( &buttonCallback );

         // This is where the inputs are configured and the interrupts get attached